• Services

 8. Vesting

-How long will employees have to wait before being able to complete the transaction and turn their options into shares?
+Vesting schedule indicates how long employees will have to wait before being able to complete the transaction and turn their options into shares?
 Again, it’s not a one-size-fits-all, but a typical approach would be to include a one-year cliff period at the outset before vesting begins, with a view towards ensuring employees remain with the company for at least that period of time after receiving the award.

 From there, the agreement might make provision for 25% of options to vest every year over a four-year period.
 Under those terms, an individual would have the right (but be under no obligation) to exercise one-quarter of allocated options every year for the life of the agreement.